 GDPR gets a bad rap because it requires rethinking and reorganising how online businesses deal with user data.
 However, the regulation enables end users to take control of their privacy.
 Ad tech in specific has an even more strained relationship with GDPR because it has thrived on lack of transparency.
 But given how disgruntled users are with intrusive advertising, in the long run, GDPR will help, not harm, ad tech.

 Despite the initial hiccups, consent management platforms have proven to be effective.
 According to Mediavine, CPMs were 52% higher for sites that implemented a CMP, and fill rates were 39% higher.
-In addition, CMP vendor Quantcast claims a 90% opt-in rate.
 This means that just because users are being asked for consent does not mean a drop in engagement.